Trump now less likely to sit for Mueller interview: sources

 White House lawyers Ty Cobb and Donald McGahn have told Trump that firing Mueller would leave him vulnerable to charges of obstruction of justice, two officials told Reuters on Tuesday.
 They said Trump must have “good cause” to order the Justice Department official overseeing the Russia probe, Deputy Attorney General Rod Rosenstein, to oust Mueller.

-One of the sources familiar with the matter and another person said on Thursday that Rosenstein is now on shaky ground.
-The second person said the feeling among both White House and Justice Department officials is that Rosenstein is abdicating authority and not putting constraints on the investigation.
+One of the sources familiar with the matter and another person said on Thursday that Rosenstein is on shaky ground.
+The second person said the feeling among White House and Justice Department officials was that Rosenstein was abdicating authority and not putting constraints on the investigation.

 Rosenstein was at the White House on Thursday discussing the status of congressional requests, another of the sources said.